Web Builder Help

 - Go to the list of pages on Edit Site -> Edit Pages

-- To the right of the page name (in the list) there is a padlock symbol.
-If the padlock is greyed out this means the page is not currently protected.
-If the padlock is yellow this means it has some level of locking on it.
-Click the padlock symbol to modify the protection status
+- To the right of the page name (in the list) there is a blue key symbol (this is instead of the yellow padlock shown below).
+If the key is greyed out this means the page is not currently protected.
+If the key is properly blue this means it has some level of locking on it.
+Click the key symbol to modify the protection status

 If you are dealing with large groups of people you can make things easier by creating membership groups.
 E.g. if you have 70 people in your organisation you could create a login for each individual but it may be quicker to make groups with names such as Standard (this could provide access to all the basic protected information such as rotas and address books), Admin (for more trusted employees) and Leaders/Management (for the most sensitive information).
 This way you get one password for the group and just tell the relevant people.
 It saves you having to manage loads of individual logins.
 In the example of members you may need to change the password once a year (or as needed) to prevent old members from accessing the area.